How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 MOCO Museum

 Nestled in the heart of Barcelona, next to the Picasso Museum, the MOCO Museum occupies the historic Cervelló Palace.
-This site, once the private residence of the Cervelló family, spans the Middle Ages to the 20th Century, embodying the rich history of Barcelona and hosting works that narrate tales of aristocrats, merchants, and royals.
+This site, once the private residence of the Cervelló family, spans the Middle Ages to the 20th Century, embodying the rich history of Barcelona.

 Address: C/ de Montcada, 25, 08003 Barcelona.